 More info and photos below…

 Note: We didn’t make it out to the Lake Shikotsu Ice Festival which is another area event.
 It was recommended to travel by personal car or on a tour.
-I’d read that that buses were very limited especially during the week.
+I’d read that that public buses were very limited especially during the week.
 I was on the fence about adding this to the itinerary since we’d be locked into a certain time.
-Also the tours I found were booked when I did look more seriously at adding it on—book early if you want to do a tour.
+Then the tours I found were booked when I did look more seriously at adding it on—book early if you want to do a tour.
 The pictures I’ve seen were amazing…

 - New Chitose Airport with Kids: